day8/re-frame/docs/ApplicationState.md

 But, as Fogus reminds us, data at rest is quite perfect.

-In re-frame's reference implementation, `app-db` is one of these:
+In re-frame, `app-db` is one of these:
 ```clj
 (def app-db  (reagent/atom {}))    ;; a Reagent atom, containing a map
 ```